 Moreover, there is a pressing need for a significant increase in funding dedicated to MECS, transitioning from mere millions to tens of billions of dollars, to accelerate progress (ESMAP, 2020; UN, 2023).
-Furthermore, governments must prioritize clean and modern cooking at the national level, integrating planning and programs across ministries, agencies, and sectors (SEforALL, 2021) and consider establishing lead agencies to coordinate all clean cooking activities, such as the Clean Cooking Delivery Units championed by the CCA (CCA, 2023).
+Furthermore, governments must prioritize clean and modern cooking at the national level, integrating planning and programs across ministries, agencies, and sectors (SEforALL, 2021) and strengthening the capacity of those charged with delivering on targets or in some cases establishing new agencies to coordinate all clean cooking activities, such as the Clean Cooking Delivery Units championed by the CCA (CCA, 2023).
 They must also ensure affordability of clean and modern cooking solutions by implementing targeted support mechanisms.

 While switching to cleaner cooking solutions, whether electricity, LPG or other renewable biomass-based solutions, eventually pays for itself through higher efficiencies and reduced expenditure on traditional fuels, ongoing price support may be necessary for some households.
 This requires balancing affordability support with the risks of ballooning imports and subsidies (IEA, 2023), as well as making polluting fuels less available and less affordable and explaining to the public why they should consider cleaner options when they become available over traditional, mostly inefficient, fuels (Puzzolo et al., 2019).
 Policymakers should therefore carefully utilise various instruments, such as targeted subsidies, fuel price caps, and tax incentives, to increase distribution and uptake of clean cooking solutions (Das et al., 2022; Alexander et al., 2023).
 They will also be pivotal in helping private sector providers of clean and modern cooking solutions leverage carbon and social impact finance by putting in place clear guidelines and supporting frameworks (UN, 2023).